Dichill/lacc-drone/README.md

 ```

 **NOTE: MAKE SURE TO CHANGE THE IP ADDRESS IN THE LIB/CONFIG.TS OF THE GROUND STATION TO YOUR CONNECTED VIRTUAL MACHINE.**

+## Official Documentation

+If you want to see our whole documentation for the drone itself, you can head over to our [Docmost](https://doc.drakos.cc/share/jm4apukrza/p/lacc-drone-project-rbcaXCtKhc), though incomplete, we hope that it is somewhat of use to your next drone project.

 ## Credits
 This project is the result of many of the open source projects that were somewhat combined together, without these projects, this would have been really hard to do.